 Braintree will process the first $1,000,000 of Bitcoin payments for free.
 After that, they charge a 1% fee to convert money from Bitcoin to USD.
 The edge goes to Braintree.
 Even if Stripe didn’t discontinue Bitcoin acceptance, Braintree processing your first $1,000,000 in bitcoin for no charge is a positive.

-Advantage: Stripe.
+Chargebacks are an inevitable part of business for most people.
+At some point, you’ll ger chargeback from a dissatisfied customer or even a friendly fraudster.
+In this case, the advantage goes to Stripe.
 Both Stripe and Braintree charge the industry standard $15 fee for chargebacks but Stripe will refund the fee if the customer is found to be at fault and the chargeback is not upheld.

 Clients can pay online in a variety of different ways with both Braintree and Stripe.
 For the most part, the companies are pretty even, but here’s how it breaks down:

-- Stripe and Braintree both accept almost every type of credit and debit card including Visa, MasterCard, American Express, Diners Club, JCB, and Discover.
+- Stripe and Braintree both accept almost every type of credit and debit card including Visa, Mastercard, American Express, Diners Club, JCB, and Discover.

 - Both Stripe and Braintree let you take Apple Pay and Android Pay

 - Both companies refund fees if you refund payment to a customer.

 - Payments are normally made into your account in two working days, although AMEX processing from Braintree can take four working days.

 - Braintree allows you to accept Venmo and PayPal, whereas Stripe doesn’t.

 - Stripe lets you take payment through AliPay, whereas Braintree doesn’t.